asminpaudel141/java-100program/README.md

 # 71.Write a Java program to implement polymorphism
 # 72.Write a Java program to implement polymorphism
 # 73.Write a Java program to implement polymorphism
+# 74.Write a Java program to implement polymorphism